Marlow14/IntermediateNode/Demos/Ch04-Database/migrations-example/README.md

+1. Before running this demo clean up your GIT directory.

 1. View package.json and run `npm install`

 1. View the knexfile.js and open the corresponding database with the appropriae client software